flutter/website/developing-packages.md

 We recommend you edit the iOS code usign Xcode.

-Before editing the iOS platform code in Xcode, first make sure that the code has been built at least once (i.e., run the example app from IntelliJ, or in a terminal execute `cd hello/example; flutter build ios --no-codesign`).
+Before editing the iOS platform code in Xcode, first make sure that the code has been built at least once (i.e., run the example app from Xcode, or in a terminal execute `cd hello/example; flutter build ios --no-codesign`).

 Next,